siddhant-08/gutenberg_scraper/README.md

 N.B.
 TreeTagger installs the english parameter file as 'english-utf8.par' whereas koRpus looks for 'english.par' so kindly rename the file in the 'lib' folder of your treetagger installation before proceeding further.
 This problem could exist for other languages as well so kindly take note.

-Do let me know of any bugs !
+Do let me know of any bugs or suggestions by dropping me a mail at [siddhantsingh707@gmail.com](mailto:siddhantsingh707@gmail.com)